Explore Ball Fields, Skate Parks and More

 Located in south Palm Desert, you’ll find hiking trails and more here.

-Palm Desert’s largest park offers something for everyone – including the Palm Desert Aquatic Center, an amphitheater, sports fields, skate parks, dog parks, a rose garden, picnic areas and more.
+Palm Desert’s largest park offers something for everyone – including the Palm Desert Aquatic Center, an amphitheater, sports fields, tennis and pickleball courts, skate parks, dog parks, a rose garden, picnic areas and more.

 Baseball and softball fields are the highlight of this sports-oriented park.